-Residential Density Limits Density limits constrain the number of units that can be built per acre of land, regardless of setbacks or height restrictions.
-Setbacks Strict minimum setback requirements on lots that permit multifamily dwellings limit the number of units that can be built, in some cases below the number of units that would otherwise be permitted through density limits.
-Height Limits Building height limitations can prevent the construction of vertical housing typologies which accommodate more households on a given lot compared to single-family development.
+- ResidentialDensity limits constrain the number of units that can be built per acre of land, regardless of setbacks or heightDensity Limitsrestrictions. - Setbacks Strict minimum setback requirements on lots that permit multifamily dwellings limit the number of units that can be built, in some cases below the number of units that would otherwise be permitted through density limits. - Height Limits Building height limitations can prevent the construction of vertical housing typologies which accommodate more households on a given lot compared to single-family development.

 Residential density limits are the most restrictive lot utilization constraint.
-In Gainesville, 63% of residential parcels allow for the construction of only one housing unit.
+In Gainesville, 63% of residential parcels allow for the construction of only one housing unit.\

-Density Limits Adjusted to Lot Size
+Density Limits Adjusted to Lot Size\